 We will also consider candidates whose application is in process at OSU and meet the criteria for admission.
-Preference will be given to candidates with experience in teaching grades 6-12.
+Preference will be given to candidates with experience in teaching science in grades 3-12.
 While not a requirement, preference will be given to Native Americans.

 For this opportunity, GRAs are expected to provide an average of 20 hours of work per week for 12 months of the year related to research with the potential to teach an occasional undergraduate course.
 GRAs are required to be enrolled as full-time students each semester of the award unless they are in the dissertation phase of their program.
 GRAs are expected to work and be available for meetings on campus during the workday.

 - Graduate Student Salary: $30,000/year (renewable for up to four years based on availability of funds and outstanding annual evaluations)

 - Tuition Waiver: Up to 75 hours (approximately $25,000-$30,000 for resident students and about $70,000 for non-resident students across the program)

 - Scholarships: Students are also encouraged to apply for scholarships.
 Deadline for application for scholarships for the 2022-23 academic year is January 3, 2022.

 To apply, please complete and submit the following: